attestate/kiwistand/readme.md

 [![Node.js CI](https://github.com/rugpullindex/rugpulld/actions/workflows/node.js.yml/badge.svg)](https://github.com/rugpullindex/rugpulld/actions/workflows/node.js.yml)

-### rugpulld is a network daemon for the rugpull network
+### rugpulld is a peer2peer network using Ethereum's layer 2 to enable signal and data trading.

+## why?

+At rugpullindex.com, we want to decentralize our crawler infrastructure.
+We have, hence, called for building a "[Community Crawler](https://rugpullindex.com/blog/2021-12-19/community-crawler)". rugpulld is a peer2peer network using Ethereum's layer 2 to enable signal and data trading.
+It implements a continuously-running data bounty market using libp2p and zksync.
+The project is under construction.

 ## installation